-- The risk is calculated, at the account level. - Assets that are not correlated or with correlations that are not strong and stable enough do not offset risk between each other. - Assets from different types of underlying asset do not offset each other, regardless of their level of correlation. - Correlated assets could offset each other, subject to the characteristics of the asset and/or segment. - Account for possible changes in prices and volatility of options. - Stable and conservative fluctuation parameters should be used. - The risk exposure is estimated as the worst case obtained from the simulated scenarios.
+- The risk is calculated, at the account level.
+For omnibus accounts, margins are calculated on a grouped basis generating offsets between opposite positions in accordance with the applicable guidelines of the Clearing House. - Assets that are not correlated or with correlations that are not strong and stable enough do not offset risk between each other. - Assets from different types of underlying asset do not offset each other, regardless of their level of correlation. - Risk compensation between assets of different Segments is not allowed. - Correlated assets could offset each other, subject to the characteristics of the asset and/or segment. - Account for possible changes in prices and volatility of options. - Stable and conservative fluctuation parameters should be used. - The risk exposure is estimated as the worst case obtained from the simulated scenarios.
 See answer 6.3.1.